Graham277/NewDozer/README.md

 Much of this project is powered by the blue alliance at https://www.thebluealliance.com/

 This version of the bot also includes attendance features.
-This implementation uses a Google Sheets spreasheet for storage.
+This implementation uses a Google Sheets spreadsheet for storage.

 # Setting up
 ## Dependencies and environment